 This is human nature, all creatives want a chance to add variety to their portfolio if given the chance.
 It’s not inherently wrong either.
-For people who don’t really care about the final design, other than just wanting their home to look good & have a place to lay their head & store their belongings, its a win-win relationship!
+For people who don’t really care about the final design, other than just wanting their home to look good and have a place to lay their head & store their belongings, its a win-win relationship!

 Are you unsure how to describe your style, but you’ll know it when you see it?
 If you’re going to hire a professional designer because you have a remodel, or if you’re too busy to manage the project yourself, learning the fundamentals of design will help you to communicate with your designer more fully.

 When you know what you like, why you like it, and how you need your home to function everyday, you are going to give better direction, and know how to communicate what you do/don’t like so that designer can give you a much better design than they ever could’ve before.
 (Which also saves time and money in re-design fees.)

 Many people assume that designers get better prices on furniture & accessories.
 For most big-box retailers, the discount is similar to what you would receive opening a store credit card or waiting for a holiday weekend sale.

 Trade-only stores are higher quality with a matching higher price tag.
 But you will find more unique decor and therefore will be less likely to have the same piece your friend owns!
 And the quality, customization & service these stores offer are worth it - especially for upholstery pieces that are used daily.